monkeyscage/SuperOwned/eip-money-talks.md

 ## Simple Summary
 The universe of Ethereum Assets orbits around 2 main standards.

-The first is the well known ERC20, important because not only it recognizes a token as an asset you can own and transfer, but also because it admits [ approve(address _spender, uint256 _value) ] the existence of an external ecosystem of tools meant to manipulate or be manipulated by those tokens.
+The first is the well known ERC20, important because not only it recognizes a **token as an asset** you can own and transfer, but also because it admits [ approve(address _spender, uint256 _value) ] the existence of an external ecosystem of tools meant to manipulate or be manipulated by those tokens.

 The second standard is the one introduced by this ERC: MoneyTalks.
 According to this standard, any smartcontract with "value" is built in a way to admit ownership, ownership transfer, and the existence of an external ecosystem of Standard Modules meant to MANUIPULATE THE OWNERSHIP of that valuable contract.
-Thanks to this standard approach, any contract with value can be treated like a Standard Smart Asset.
+Thanks to this standard approach, any contract with value can be treated like a **Standard Smart Asset**.
 This standard completes the economy of Ethereum and the vision of a world orbiting around contracts (as assets), as an added value to a previous world only based on ERC20 assets.

 ## Abstract